George Washington Museum of American History: Proposal

 The museum would first consist of a touring exhibition that would travel to all 50 states before its inauguration on a 18-acre location, becoming "the largest American history museum west of the Mississippi," which would consist of a replica of George Washington's Mount Vernon, as well as other structures on the site.
-The planned $70 million project whose location had not been determined as there were "other cities vying to host," such as This Is the Place Heritage Park and Thanksgiving Point, yet was rumored that might be established in Highland, "would have a working farm, some 40,000 square feet of exhibit space and a restaurant called, “Martha Washington's Kitchen,” after America’s first first lady," however it had not determined if it "would include the slave quarters that are now part of the tour at the original site."
+The planned $70 million project whose location had not been determined as there were "other cities vying to host," such as This Is the Place Heritage Park and Thanksgiving Point, yet was rumored that might be established in Highland, "would have a working farm, some 40,000 square feet of exhibit space and a restaurant called, "Martha Washington's Kitchen," after America's first first lady," however it had not determined if it "would include the slave quarters that are now part of the tour at the original site."
 They founders planned to fundraise "hundreds of millions" through private donations, yet the IRS website did not list them as a nonprofit.

-The travelling exhibit would consist of fifty of the planned "250 pieces representing the greatest moments of American history," which would be named "Land That I Love" and set on its journey during 2025.
+The traveling exhibit would consist of fifty of the planned "250 pieces representing the greatest moments of American history," which would be named "Land That I Love" and set on its journey during 2025.
 The idea of build a replica was born when Dowdle visited Mount Vernon decades prior, and the overall purpose of placing it in Utah would be to bring experiences in the East Coast as well as increase museum diversity to the West Coast.

 The following July, the museum held an event for artists, historians, technologists and community members in Lindon, Utah, to increase their involvement in planning.
 PilmerPR, a public relations firm, was recognized as a finalist by the Utah chapter of the Public Relations Society of America at its annual Golden Spike Awards for its efforts for the museum.